eyad19288/TCN6430/Lab 2 Description.md

 [root@group61ws0 dhcpd]# touch dhcpd-g61.leases
 [root@group61ws0 dhcpd]# touch dhcpd.conf
 ```
 dhcpd requires that a lease database is present before it starts.
-To make the initial lease data base the `dhcpd-g61.leases` file is created.
+To make the initial lease database the `dhcpd-g61.leases` file is created.
 [Man page for dhcpd.leases](https://linux.die.net/man/5/dhcpd.leases).
 The `dhcpd-g61.conf` file is used to store the network configuration information required by DHCP clients.
 [Man page for dhcpd.conf](https://linux.die.net/man/5/dhcpd.conf).

 Next, configure the DHCP server to support networks 0 through 3.
 For each network provide the DHCP clients with subnet mask and broadcast address.
 For network 0, specify a range which will allow 10 workstations within the IP range for that network.
 Make sure that the workstations will obtain the IP addresses stated in the logical diagram.